ssenmosip/mosip-temp-documentation/Partner-Management-Service-APIs.md

 ### GET /misps/{mispId}
-This request is used to retrieve the MISPs details based on the misp id.
+This API would be used to retrieve the MISPs details based on given misp id.

 #### Resource URL
 <div>https://mosip.io/partnermanagement/v1/misps/{mispId}</div>